Rahu occupies 4th-from-Chandra

 The early education is influenced by foreign cultural attributes, and this unconventional mix of traditional academic form (bhava-4) with the exotic international content [Rahu] is supported overtly or covertly by an adventurous-minded mother.
 Native typically enjoys a good quality education so long as Rahu's ruler is gracious.

 The mother may have unsavory attributes if Rahu's ruler bring the unsavory, or the family home may be full of fascinating foreign dignitaries and exotic foods, if risk-rewarding Rahu's ruler brings refined foreign pleasures.

 Professor Rahu is always promoting a distorted agenda, even when His contribution makes life more vigorous, interesting, and colorful than would conventionally be allowed.
 The home shelter (4) becomes a site for sudden changes, always fascinating and sometimes catastrophic.
 The nature of the disruption may be known via Rahu's ruler.
 When Rahu's ruler is a highly impressionable graha like Chandra or Budha, the character of the ruler will be causative also.

 Lalitha Mahal in Mysore, India

-The most salient effects of Rahu in bhava-4 * passion for property, routine, roots occur during Rahu mahadasha.
-Maximum outcome during swabhukti of Rahu-Rahu and also during the bhukti of Rahu's rashi-pathi.
+The most salient effects of Rahu in bhava-4 - passion for prestige property, routine, roots occur during Rahu mahadasha.
+Maximum outcome during svabhukti of Rahu-Rahu and also during the bhukti of Rahu's rashi-pati.